-The practice maintained a palliative care register which included around 1% of their registered patients.
-They offered immunisations for pneumonia and shingles to older people.
+The practice maintained a palliative care register and end of life care plans were in place for those patients it was appropriate for.
+They offered immunisations for pneumonia and shingles to older people and provided flu vaccinations to people in their own homes if they were housebound.